swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 ![Evidently Report 1](../assets/images/evidently-report-1.png){ loading=lazy }

+The embedding plot projects the high-dimensional image embeddings onto a 2-D plane.
+Because these images are in-distribution, their points should sit within or close to the reference clusters, with no clear separation.

 #### Phase 2 - Out-of-distribution images

 Send the images from `extra-data/extra-classes/*.jpg`.
 These images come from